Clearwater Probate Attorneys

 Probate is the process of authenticating a decedent’s will, creating an inventory of their assets, paying off their remaining debts/taxes, and distributing those assets to any heirs.
 It is overseen in probate court and can take several months depending on the size and complexity of the estate.

 If there is no will, the probate court will distribute assets according to state laws.
 Hiring an experienced probate lawyer helps ensure that the deceased’s estate is administered according to their final wishes, with added legal protection for the estate and beneficiaries.
-Our probate layers also help clients develop estate planning strategies to minimize or avoid probate altogether for a smoother transfer of assets.

 Clearwater & St. Petersburg Probate Attorneys